Montreal is located at the confluence of Saint Lawrence and Ottawa rivers, in the southwest of the province of Quebec, in Canada (map).

 In the neighborhood

 In the neighborhood, on the U.S.A side of the border are, New York State, New Hampshire (Mount Washington Resort), Vermont, and State of Maine (Old Orchard beach) is near by too (USA on images).
-US border is only around 43 miles (70km) away from Montreal.
+US border is only around 70 km or 43 miles away from Montreal.

 Montreal is the largest French-speaking city in North America (discover), although large number of it’s citizens are bilingual so you should not encounter major obstacles by asking for direction, ordering food, shopping or having fun.
 Montréal (French) today represents a mosaic of cultures from all continents, blended into one open-minded society.